 Frequently asked Selenium Interview Questions and Answers !!

-Selenium can be used by testers to analyse different web applications that run in web browsers.
+Selenium can be used by testers to analyze different web applications that run in web browsers.
 They can use Appium to test various types of mobile apps that run on the iOS and Android platforms.
 Appium, on the other hand, drives the iOS, Android, and Windows apps via Selenium WebDriver.

 This even drives the ios or Android sessions with the WebDriver JSON wire protocol.
 However, the two most widely used software testing frameworks differ greatly in usability, interoperability, and utilization.
 To choose the best test framework, testers must explain the main discrepancies between Selenium and Appium.